TugboatQA/docs/content/reference/tugboat-configuration.md

 | waitUntil | `load`     | Which event to wait for before creating a screenshot of a page.                                                                                          |
 | fullPage  | `true`     | Disable this to use an alternate screenshot method that is more friendly to elements that have `vh` CSS styles                                           |

-The `waitUntil` option can be one of the following events.
-If a list of events is given, the screenshot is created after all of the listed events have fired
+The `waitUntil` option can be one of, or a list of, the following events.
+If a list of events is given, the screenshot is created after all of the specified events have fired

 | Event            | Description                                                                |
 | :--------------- | :------------------------------------------------------------------------- |